edgelesssys/contrast/docs/docs/examples/vault.md

 Before the Vault container starts, the Initializer opens the LUKS device using the generated key.
 This unlocked device is then mounted by the Vault container and used as the backend storage volume.
 For the Vault application, this process is entirely transparent, and the device behaves like a standard volume mount.
+It’s important to clarify that the LUKS encryption of the block device is primarily a convenience feature, enabling persistent storage at the filesystem level on confidential virtual machines.
+The primary and security-relevant encryption mechanism remains Vault’s own sealing process, which provides cryptographic protection of secrets—even in the event that the underlying storage is compromised.d.

 Because the `workload-secret-seed` is derived from the associated `workloadSecretID`, any change to the `workloadSecretID` after the block device has been initialized will result in deriving an invalid encryption key,